What Does Gluten Free Mean?

 The Bottom Line:

-Thankfully, you can prepare various recipes from other food items listed above.
-Each item from all three groups is easily available, so there will be no issues following a gluten-free diet.
+You can prepare various recipes using the other food items listed above.
+Each item in all three groups is readily available, so following a gluten-free diet will be no issue.

-If you are experiencing any of the symptoms listed above, you should limit the gluten intake in your body and you will see changes in yourself.
+If you are experiencing any of the symptoms listed above, you should limit your gluten intake, and you will see changes in yourself.

 See Also